adm1nKirill/Animals_2/googletest-master/googlemock/docs/for_dummies.md

 lead to an "upper bound violated" error - this piece of code is not very useful!

 One correct way of saying that `turtle.GetX()` will return 10, 20, 30, ..., is
 to explicitly say that the expectations are *not* sticky.
-In other words, they should *retire* as soon as they are saturated:
+In OTHER words, they should *retire* as soon as they are saturated:

 ```cpp